 - What is a successful team?
 And what are the challenges that typical teams face? (e.g. conflict, different priorities, personality clashes, lack of buy in to the team goal).

 - How do I as manager/supervisor set out my personal leadership agenda to build the team and create the high performance my business demands?

 - What are the key differentials between success in the caravan manufacturing and/or park operations and supply chain disciplines and other sectors?

-- Understanding the dynamics of teams, the four stages of successful team building and the management skills required at each stage
+- Understanding the dynamics of different teams, the four stages of successful team building and the management skills required at each stage.

-- How to make everyone feel part of the team, even if their role is not perhaps deemed (either by them or others) as so ‘important’ or ‘essential’ to the team’s success
+- How to make everyone feel part of the team, even if their role is not perhaps deemed (either by them or others) as ‘important’ or ‘essential’ to the team’s success.

 - Practical experiential learning around team dynamics using contextualised problem based learning techniques.